Japanese Garden Design in Canada | Nitobe to Nikka Yuko

 Sun: Full sun to part shade

-Blooms: Spring (subtle), spectacular autumn foliage September-October
+Blooms: Fragrant spring flowers; spectacular autumn foliage September–October

 Korean Boxwood